Table of contents

 They will not share customer information unless required by law for a judicial proceeding.
 The terms and conditions can be found on their website.

 Customers can contact customer service via email at email@example.com.

 African Ancestry in the News

-This company has been featured by several news outlets.
-In 2019, they launched a new initiative called African Ancestry Family Reunion.
-This initiative has the goal of culturally immersing African Americans in their African countries of origin.
+In 2019, the company launched a new initiative called African Ancestry Family Reunion.
+This initiative has the goal of culturally immersing African Americans in their countries of origin.
 The service is marketed as inclusive, curated homeland journeys aiming to promote global diasporic connections.

-The company has been widely publicized through several celebrities (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc).
-Some African Ancestry DNA test reviews on their website can be found on African Ancestry com reviews.
+The company has been widely publicized through several celebrities (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc.).
+Some African Ancestry DNA test reviews from customers can be found on African Ancestry com reviews.

-- African American Ancestry reviews on Trustpilot.com: 3.9/5 stars
+- The company has mostly positive reviews on Trustpilot.com: 3.7/5 stars

 - African Ancestry DNA reviews on top100dnatests.com: 8.9/10 stars